SL6I/Arabic-Text-Correction/Extension/AraT5v2/Readme.md

+# updating AraT5 to a new version for fine-tuning Arabic GEC tasks involves using customized scripts for training and predictions.
 # AraT5v2: Fine-Tuning for Arabic GEC
 Working through scripts for Arab T5 version 2 to tackle Arabic Grammatical Error Correction.
 Training involves using `finetune_arat5v2.py`, while predictions are handled with `predict_arat5v2.py`.

 ---